pingcap/docs-tidb-operator/en/enable-tls-for-ticdc-sink.md

 ## Configure TiCDC to synchronizes data to a TLS-enabled downstream service

-1. Create a Kubernetes Secret object that contains a TLS certificate used to access the client of the downstream service.
+1. Create a Kubernetes Secret object that contains a client TLS certificate used to access the downstream service.
 You can get the certificate from the key file you generated for the client.

     {{< copyable "shell-regular" >}}